muldjord/skyscraper/docs/CONFIGINI.md

 NOTE 1!
 Some users seem to have a habit of editing the `/home/USER/skysource/config.ini` file.
 THIS IS NOT THE CORRECT FILE!
 Please read the above. :)

-NOTE 2!
-If you've installed Skyscraper through the RetroPie-Setup script, it is recommended to create a symbolic link to the executable.
-Do this by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
-This will allow you to just type `Skyscraper` when running it from command line.

 Options can be set on three levels; either `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]` or `[<MODULE>]`.

 Settings in the `[main]` section will always be set regardless of selected platform, frontend and module.